aijaz/octopress/source/_posts/2012/10/2012-10-01-octopress-as-a-photoblog.markdown

 ## The New YAML Tags

 In this solution the YAML preamble dictates how the page is displayed.
-Most importantly, instead of this tag
-    layout: post
-what you should have is
+A typical photo post in its entirety is shown below, along with comments.
+Most importantly, instead of ```layout: post``` what you should have is ```layout: photo```.

-    layout: photo
-The following YAML tag is required.
-It specifies the (absolute or relative) URI of the photograph.
+The next three tags are required.
+They specify the URI of the photograph as well as its dimensions.
-{% codeblock lang:bash %}
-image: /images/photos/coolPhoto.jpg
-# The width and height of the photo in pixels
-photoWidth: 768
-photoHeight: 511
-{% endcodeblock %}

-The following tags are also supported, and are optional.
+The rest of  tags are also supported, and are optional.
 If you include them, the respective value will be displayed on the web page.
 All of these values are treated as strings.
 In the file below, a sample value is shown, and a descriptive comment appears above the tag.
 {% codeblock lang:bash %}
+---
+layout: photo   # this tag directs Octopress to use your new layout

+title: "The Title of the Post"
+date: 2012-09-02 11:30
+comments: false
+categories:
+- Photos
+author: Your Name
+tags:
+- Tag 1
+- Tag 2

+#########################################
+##
+## start of required tags

+# The URI of of the photo to be displayed in this post
+image: /images/photos/coolPhoto.jpg

+photoWidth: 768       # width in pixels
+photoHeight: 511      # height in pixels

+## end of required tags
+##
+#########################################

 # The URI to a thumbnail image.
 This thumbnail
 # will be displayed on the index page.
 thumbnail: /images/photos/coolPhotoTn.jpg

-# The width and height of the thumbnail image in pixels
+thumbnailWidth: 384   # width in pixels
-thumbnailWidth: 384
-thumbnailHeight: 256
+thumbnailHeight: 256  # height in pixels

-# ISO
-iso: 400
+iso: 400              # ISO

-# The aperture value
+aperture: 4.8         # The aperture value
-aperture: 4.8

-# Shutter speed in seconds
+shutterSpeed: 0.4     # Shutter speed in seconds
-shutterSpeed: 0.4

-# Focal length of the lens
+focalLength: 24.0 mm  # Focal length of the lens
-focalLength: 24.0 mm

-# Scale Factor to 35mm
+scaleFactor: 1.0      # Scale Factor to 35mm
-scaleFactor: 1.0

-# Flash
-flash: No Flash
+flash: No Flash       # Was the flash used here?

-# Exposure Compensation
+expComp: N/A          # Exposure Compensation
-expComp: N/A

-# Camera Model
-camera: Nikon D700
+camera: Nikon D700    # Camera Model

-# Lens
-lens: AF-S VR Zoom-Nikkor 24-120mm f/3.5-5.6G IF-ED
+lens: AF-S VR Zoom-Nikkor 24-120mm f/3.5-5.6G IF-ED  # Lens

-# Photographer Name
-creator: Your Name Here
+creator: Your Name    # Photographer Name

 # Date and Time the photograph was taken
 dateTaken: 2012/03/29 16:21:19

 # Copyright information
-copyright: Copyright 2012 Your Name Here
+copyright: Copyright 2012 Your Name

-# License information
+# License information - This may be HTML
 license: <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-nd/3.0/80x15.png" /></a>

 # The URI to an image of the photo's histogram
 histogram: /images/photos/coolPhotoHist.jpg

-# The width and height of the histogram in pixels
+histogramWidth: 128   # width in pixels
-histogramWidth: 128
-histogramHeight: 50
+histogramHeight: 50   # height in pixels
+---

+This is what's called the content.
+This text will be displayed underneath the photo in the photo post.

 {% endcodeblock %}
 These are just the tags that are supported by the system described in this blog post.
-You can always add more tags and use them in ```photoFile.html``` file that you'll see in a little bit.
-Later in this post I'll show you how to extract this information from your photograph's [EXIF data](http://digital-photography-school.com/using-exif-data).
+You can always add more tags and use them in the ```source/_includes/photoFile.html``` file that you'll see in a little bit.
+Later in this post I'll also show you how to extract this information from your photograph's [EXIF data](http://digital-photography-school.com/using-exif-data).

 ## Layouts and Includes
 ### The Layout

 The first step is to create a new layout file.
 Since we're using ```layout: photo``` in the YAML preamble, we need to create a file called ```source/_layouts/photo.html```.
 This layout file is almost identical to ```source/_layouts/post.html```, so I'll just show you the diffs: